-Our management, with the participation of our Chief Executive Officer and our Chief Financial Officer, have evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act), as of the end of the period covered by this Quarterly Report on Form 10-Q. Based on such evaluation, our Chief Executive Officer and our Chief Financial Officer have concluded that as of September 30, 2023, our disclosure controls and procedures were not effective due to material weaknesses, which could adversely affect our ability to record, process, summarize, and report financial data.
-Such weaknesses include: (1) our internal controls relating to inventory valuation, estimated useful lives and depreciation of long-lived assets, expense cutoff for certain subsidiaries, business combinations, impairment of long-lived assets, and debt modification and extinguishment were not effective; (2) information technology general controls related to access security were not designed and implemented for all financially relevant applications, and we did not perform reviews of relevant Service Organization Control Reports for key third party service providers; (3) we did not perform an effective isk assessment or effectively monitor internal controls over financial reporting, we did not have written documentation of internal control policies and procedures, and we lacked sufficient resources to adequately perform and monitor account reconciliation and review controls; and (4) we misclassified certain employees as contractors based on the rules and regulations of the IRS.
+Our management, with the participation of our Chief Executive Officer and our Chief Financial Officer, have evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act), as of the end of the period covered by this Quarterly Report on Form 10-Q/A. Based on such evaluation, our Chief Executive Officer and our Chief Financial Officer have concluded that as of September 30, 2023, our disclosure controls and procedures were not effective due to material weaknesses, which could adversely affect our ability to record, process, summarize, and report financial data.
+Such weaknesses include: (1) our internal controls relating to financial reporting for inventory, including inventory valuation and consolidation of inventory, estimated useful lives and depreciation of long-lived assets, expense cutoff for certain subsidiaries, business combinations, impairment of long-lived assets, and debt modification and extinguishment were not effective; (2) information technology general controls related to access security were not designed and implemented for all financially relevant applications, and we did not perform reviews of relevant Service Organization Control Reports for key third party service providers; (3) we did not perform an effective risk assessment or effectively monitor internal controls over financial reporting, we did not have written documentation of internal control policies and procedures, and we lacked sufficient resources to adequately perform and monitor account reconciliation and review controls; and (4) we misclassified certain employees as contractors based on the rules and regulations of the IRS.